Configuring GitHub Actions for Automated WCAG Checks

 • Validate impact: critical failures against manual screen reader tests before marking them as hard blocks.

-Consistent artifact generation enables historical trend analysis.
-It provides auditable proof of compliance for stakeholder reviews.
+Consistent artifact generation enables historical trend analysis and provides auditable proof of compliance for stakeholder reviews.

 Pipeline Impact: PR Gating & Progressive Enforcement